USRSE/usrse.github.io/pages/wg/outreach.md

 # Overview

-The US-RSE Outreach Working Group is dedicated to broadening the US-RSE's engagement with the RSE and wider computational science and engineering (CSE) communities.
-We strive to raise awareness of the US-RSE as an association and RSE as a professional designation through engagement with industry, academia, national labs, and students.
+The US-RSE Outreach Working Group is dedicated to broadening the US-RSE's engagement with the research software engineer (RSE) and wider computational science and engineering (CSE) communities.
+We strive to raise awareness of US-RSE as an association and RSE as a professional designation through engagement with industry, academia, national labs, and students.

 Those interested in contributing to this goal are encouraged to join our bi-weekly virtual meetings.
 To get involved, visit the